Last Updated: June 24, 2026

 When do Qternmet Xr patents expire, and when can generic versions of Qternmet Xr launch?

 Qternmet Xr is a drug marketed by Astrazeneca Ab and is included in one NDA.
-There are six patents protecting this drug.
+There are five patents protecting this drug.

-This drug has three hundred and forty-nine patent family members in forty-eight countries.
+This drug has two hundred and ninety-two patent family members in forty-eight countries.

 The generic ingredient in QTERNMET XR is dapagliflozin; metformin hydrochloride; saxagliptin hydrochloride.
 There are twenty-six drug master file entries for this compound.
 Additional details are available on the dapagliflozin; metformin hydrochloride; saxagliptin hydrochloride profile page.